Skip to Content

 Shop on Pulteney Bridge

-Large stone bridge, the Pulteney Bridge over the rushing River Avon
+Large stone bridge over the rushing River Avon.

 The Pulteney Bridge over the River Avon

-With classic Georgian elements, the bridge was funded by landowner William Pulteney as part of an effort to create a “new town” including land across the river.
+Take a little stroll along the River Avon to the Pulteney Bridge.
+This 18th-century construction is one of the most photographed places in the city.
 The tiny stores that span both sides of the bridge include cute cafes, charming flower shops, and more.
-If you’re lucky, you can get a prime spot looking out over the river while enjoying a cup of tea inside.
+We were lucky to get a prime spot looking out over the river while we enjoyed a cup of tea inside–a perfect, picturesque break from sightseeing.

 Visit The Bath Distillery

-If there’s a local distillery nearby, you can guarantee it will be on our list of places to visit, so stopping by the Bath Distillery Gin Bar was one of our mandatory Bath activities.
-If the detailed menu isn’t enough, the helpful bartenders will walk you through the different notes and flavors of any one of their 230 gins, and you can sample their small-batch Bath Gin Company gins, too.
+If there’s a local distillery nearby, you can guarantee it will be on our list of places to visit, so stopping by the Bath Distillery Gin Bar was a must.
+If the detailed menu isn’t enough, the helpful bartenders will walk you through the different notes and flavors of any one of the impressive 230 gins they have in-house, and you can sample their small-batch Bath Gin Company gins, too.
+The classic and the orange sloe gin were among our favorites, but they have something for every palate.

 If the infused-spirit moves you, consider taking a tour or cocktail class.
 If you’re spending more time in the area, don’t miss the Oxford Artisan Distillery in Oxford just an hour away.